DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 	- Health bar (functional)
 	- Mana bar (functional)
 	- Area for the player's mana essence (functional, but is purely text for right now)
-	- Area for counting the number of keys the player has (not functional)
+	- Area for counting the number of keys the player has (NOT functional)
 	- A section for the player's passive spells (NOT functional)
 	- A section for the player's primary and secondary spells (mostly functional)
-	-

 #### Things for This Week